Courses

 Learning outcomes:

-· know the elements that go to make up a funeral service.
+· be able to interview clients and obtain the necessary information to arrange a funeralknow the elements that go to make up a funeral service.

-· have knowledge of additional services which may be required by a client.
+· know additional services that may be required by a bereaved family.

 Learning outcomes:

-Module AD3 (AD8 Scotland) Level 3 NVQ 3 Credits
+Module AD3: Understanding United Kingdom Burial and Cremation Law - Level 3 NVQ 3 Credits

 Learning outcomes: